openstack/charm-deployment-guide/deploy-guide/source/upgrade-series-openstack.rst

    #.
 Reboot.

    #.
+Invoke the :command:`complete` sub-command.

+#.
+Repeat step 4 for the remaining principal non-leader machines.

+#.
+Pause the principal leader unit.

+#.
+Repeat step 4 but for the principal leader machine.

+#.
 Set the value of the (application-dependent) ``openstack-origin`` or the
    ``source`` configuration option to 'distro' (new operating system).

-#.
-Invoke the :command:`complete` sub-command on the principal leader machine.

-#.
-Repeat steps 4 and 6 for the application non-leader machines.

 #.
 Perform any possible cluster completed upgrade tasks once all machines have
    had their series upgraded.